RonenTGreat/100-days-of-code/log.md

 ### Day 66: December 30 2021

 **Today's Progress**: Done with the recipe app!
 There is still some improvement to make and bugs(features) to fix.

+### Day 67: December 31 2021

+**Today's Progress**: Didn't do much just updated my portfolio website.

+### Day 68: January 1 2021

+**Today's Progress**: Added the recipe app and  quiz app I created to my portfolio and removed the not so "nice" ones.
+Also started with a new challenge from @frontendmentor following @kevin on Scimba.
+Currently on the design system section